salmanfarooqui/docs/JS/DOM.md

 // Child Clicked
 ```

-Here, event will not bubble up(travel up) from target element to the top element of DOM.

 > By default, **all event handlers are triggered only during the target and bubbling phase**.
 We can handle events during the capture phase by setting useCapture, the third argument of addEventListener, to true.
 >